voiceflow/trigger-circleci/README.md

 - `circleci-token`: The CircleCI token to allow authenticated API calls
 - `repository`: The repository to trigger the pipeline for (defaults to current repository)
 - `branch`: The branch to trigger the pipeline for (defaults to current branch for pull requests)
+- `parameters`: The pipeline parameters to be passed to the triggered pipeline, formatted as a JSON object

 ### Example Workflow